dennisss/dacha/pkg/cnc/machines/voron_0/index.md

 - Print 2 x [matchstick-adapter-sliced-9mm.stl](./mods/matchstick-adapter/matchstick-adapter-sliced-9mm.stl) for the left side (this has the slot for routing the camera cable)
 - Insert 8 x M3 short heatset inserts (CNC Kitchen style) into the adapters.
 - Secure everything together using 8 x M3 6mm nylon screws
+    - Replace 2 of these with M3 4 - 4.5mm screws (you can cut down 6mm ones) for mounting the left strip to the L shaped adapter clip to allow sliding the camera cable into the adapter

 For cable routing, the mid panel (behind the Z axis linear rails), should be drilled per [mid-panel.dxf](./mods/panels/mid-panel.dxf).
 The larger hole is for the left side (with the camera cable).
 If you want to drill them out manually, you can cut out multiple side by side holes with a 3mm drill bit.